tzickel/chunkedbuffer/README.md

     skip(nbytes=-1)
     # Combines find() and take() returning None if s was not found. include_s=True will include it, otherwise skip it
     takeuntil(s, include_s=False)

+    # Non-modifing methods

+    # Finds the index (-1 if did not find) of s inside start, end indicies in the Buffer (by default checks all the Buffer)
+    # Zero memory copy (unless more than one chunk, and then just copies length of s*2 from each chunk)
+    find(s, start=0, end=-1)
+    # Returns a new Buffer which points to at most nbytes bytes (or all current data if nbytes == -1)
+    # Zero memory copy
+    peek(nbytes=-1)
     # Returns a read-only buffer view of the contents (You don't call this directly, but use a memoryview or anything that accepts the buffer protocol)
     # Zero memory copy if data is in one chunk, or a one-time memory copy if not
     __getbuffer__()